Ruitulyu/KAS-Analyzer/index.md

 -i [index]: please specify the index type you want to calculate. e.g. pausing or termination.
 REQUIRED.

--l [labels]: please input the text file containing the labels of (sp)KAS-seq that show in 'KAS-pipe2 index' output files.
+-l [labels]: please input the text file containing the labels of (sp)KAS-seq that show in 'KAS-Analyzer index' output files.
 DEFAULT: basename of KAS-seq files.
 Example:
 WT_rep1
 WT.rep2                        ---labels.txt